claytose/CS312Minecraft/README.md

    - Press Enter when prompted for a passphrase.
 2. Run the command `git clone https://github.com/claytose/CS312Minecraft.git` to clone this repository to local machine.
 2. Run the command `cd CS312Minecraft` and then `cd terraform` to navigate to the terraform directory.
 3. Run the command `nano main.tf` to edit the "mains.tf" file.
-Change the `<your_file_location>` value with path to your public key that was saved in Step 3.1:
+Change and save the `<your_file_location>` value in the section below with the path to your public key that was saved in Step 3.1:
+   - Note: May need to add `.pub` to the end of the path copied from Step 3.1 to ensure the public key is being accessed.
    ```bash
    resource "aws_key_pair" "minecraft_key" {
    key_name   = "minecraft-key"